yusuftatli/memcached-api/README.md

-# Yemek sepeti In memory key-value store REST-API
+#In memory key-value store REST-API

 While developing the project, i avoided to use external libraries.